David Carroll (biker): Quebec Biker War

-Kane together with his lover Aimé Simard were assigned the task of killing MacFarlane and drove out to Halifax.
-On the evening of 27 February 1997, MacFarlane noticed that his car was being followed by car driven by Kane, and stopped his vehicle in an industrial park to confront the two men who were following him.
+Kane, together with his lover Aimé Simard were assigned the task of killing MacFarlane and drove out to Halifax.
+On the evening of 27 February 1997, MacFarlane noticed that his car was being followed by a car driven by Kane, and he stopped his vehicle in an industrial park to confront the two men who were following him.
 Simard shot MacFarlane from the passenger's seat with a .38 handgun, causing him to run away as he screamed in pain at his wound.
 Both Simard and Kane got out of their car to give chase and shot down MacFarlane.
 Kane ended being charged with first-degree murder in connection with MacFarlane's murder.
 Kane informed Carroll that the Mountie Tom Townsend was accusing him of being an informer, portraying it as an attempt by the Crown to force him to confess by falsely tagging him as an informer.
 Kane's handler, Sergeant Gaetan St. Onge stated: "He [Kane] was very smart.
 He knew Carroll had been accused of murder in Halifax and that the police had tried a similar ploy with him.
 And so he also knew that Carroll would understand and pass the word to the others that Kane was not talking".

-On 4 November 1997, Steinert together with his bodyguard Magnussen were last seen alive leaving the Lavigueur mansion where they lived to see Boucher.
+On 4 November 1997, Steinert, together with his bodyguard Magnusse,n were last seen alive leaving the Lavigueur mansion where they lived to see Boucher.
 Their bodies were later found floating in the St. Lawrence River with their heads bashed into bloody pulps after being repeatedly hit with baseball bats and hammers.
 Sher and Marsden wrote the killers of Steinert and Magnussen "were likely the Nomads".
 Carroll told Kane that there was a rift within the Hells Angels between La Table faction versus Roy who refused to join La Table.
 Carroll, who liked Roy, stated to Kane that he hoped that the dispute would not cause any issues.
 Carroll discussed plans with Kane to kill a few members of the Loners motorcycle gang in Ontario in order to frighten the rest of the Loners into an alliance with the Angels.